Zeepaardje98/cloud-setup.foundation/README.md

 ### Step 3: Create the foundation repository in GitHub
 This step creates a repository for this codebase and configures the variables needed for CI re‑runs of this and prior steps.
-- Use local `.tfvars` (copy from `terraform/03-github-foundation-repo/terraform.tfvars.example`)
-- Requires a GitHub token (see `terraform/03-github-foundation-repo/terraform.tfvars.example`).

 ```
 ./03-github-foundation-repo/01_apply_with_local_credentials.sh